 Of all the super simple traditional Southern Italian pasta recipes I know, this anchovy pasta recipe from Naples is one of the best!
 Known locally as spaghetti alla Gennaro, this recipe holds a special place in the hearts of the Neapolitans because it’s named after the city’s patron saint!
-Easy and simple to do, all you need is spaghetti, anchovies, garlic, stale bread, oregano, and basil to make this version of midnight pasta, also known as Totò’s pasta.

 The Southern Italians are masters at making easy pasta recipes with just a few local ingredients.
 Spaghetti with tomato sauce, aglio e olio, and puttanesca are some that come to mind!
-Spaghetti alla Gennaro falls in the same category.
+Spaghetti alla Gennaro falls into the same category.

 Interestingly, this recipe is also associated with one of the city’s most famous sons; the actor, comedian, screenwriter, singer and lyricist Totò.
 Totò, whose real name was Antonio Griffo Focas Flavio Angelo Ducas Comneno Porfirogenito Gagliardi de Curtis di Bisanzio, is considered one of the most brilliant comic actors of the 20th century.